 What is Cron?

-Cron is a command for task scheduling that is built into Linux-based systems, e.g. Ubuntu, Debian, Mac OSX, as well as servers.
-For Windows, this feature is called "Task Scheduler".
+Cron is a task scheduling command that is integrated in Linux-based systems - such as Ubuntu, Debian or even Mac OSX - and also on servers.
+Under Windows, the functionality is called "Task Scheduler".

 Here are some docs on how to use the Cron feature in the various systems: